Aziz-Zeghal/FinalProject_2025_aziz.zeghal/README.md

 ## Models
 Multiple models were tested for this project.
 They are listed in chronological order of implementation in the report.

-The main focus of the project was the *Two-Tower Neural Network* model.

 ### Model 1: ALS
 The Alternating Least Squares (ALS) model was initialy implemented using the `implicit` library, and later changed to `pyspark.ml.recommendation` for better scalability.
 This library enables hyperparameter tuning and model evaluation using cross-validation.